Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Text blocks as standard

-Text blocks, which were introduced as a preview in the Java 13 environment, have become a language standard.
+Text blocks, which were introduced as a preview in Java 13, became a language standard.

 Sealed class